 All personnel with specific roles or responsibilities within the Beach CEM Framework shall receive appropriate levels of training and ongoing development commensurate with the responsibility and associated accountabilities required of each position.
+See Figure 5-3 and Figure 5-4 for the composition of the Beach CMT and EMT.

 A Crisis and Emergency Management Team Capability Matrix is managed and updated by the Senior Capability Advisor.
-A summary of Oil Pollution related training and competency requirements for CMT and EMT personnel is provided in Table 13-1 and Table 13-2.
+A summary of related training and competency requirements for the core EMT personnel is provided in Table 11-1.